littlevegasdavids/littlevegasdavids/README.md

 <h2>🧘🏻‍♂️ Fun facts about me 🧘🏻‍♂️</h2>
 <ul>
   <li>I love playing a well made video game on my PC, especially Dota 2.</li>
-  <li>I am a film nerd and film encyclopedia.
+  <li>I am a film nerd and film encyclopaedia.
 My favourite films are Memento, Night Crawler and Sicario.
 My favourite actor is Jake Gyllenhaal.</li>
   <li>I am a über-fan of Survivor.
 I will Outwit, Outplay and Outlast one day🔥.</li>
   <li>I love a good party and festival.
 Work hard and play harder, life's too short to not have a good time with the homies.</li>
   <li>I have a alter-ego called <a href="https://soundcloud.com/dejagatsby">Déjà Gatsby</a> who is my creative outlet for music.</li>